BioinformaticsMUSC/biocm-seurat-v5/README.md

 # biocm-seurat-docker

-This is a Dockerfile and related files for the biocm-seurat docker image.
-The container is preloaded with R and many R packages used by the BioCM, including Seurat, dplyr, ggplot2, presto, Libra, and more.
+This is a Dockerfile and related files for the biocm-seurat-v5 docker image.
+The container is preloaded with R and many R packages used by the BioCM, including Seurat v5, dplyr, ggplot2, presto, Libra, and more.

 ## Example usage